TURMObs/TURMFrontend/README.md

 To develop the project locally, install the dependencies using `pip install -r requirements_dev.txt`.
 Run the server using `docker-compose up`.
 To format the code, run `scripts/format.sh`.
+To run the tests, run `python manage.py test`.

 ## Docker Compose
 Run using `docker-compose up` in the root directory of the project.
 The application will be available at `http://localhost:8000`.